jfo/blog/source/posts/sild-header-files-and-a-refactoring.md

 ```

 This is the _only_ line that has been in my makefile this entire time, as a
 matter of fact.
-(I'll get way deep into makefiles in a minute!)
+(I'll get way deep into makefiles in a while!)

 ```make
 sild: sild.c